 Career Education (formerly known as Career Technical Education, or CTE) is a term for educational programs that specialize in the skilled trades, applied arts and sciences, and modern technologies.
 Career Education programs are designed to improve job skills and marketability.

 Our Career Education faculty have industry experience and connections with regional employers, so they are able to design curriculum specifically to what employers are expecting.
 Our programs also provide students with internships, work-based learning, and industry certification opportunities.

 - Save thousands of dollars in tuition compared to other schools that can cost over 30 times more

 - Curriculum designed to improve job skills and marketability

-Explore Career Education Programs at CRC
+Explore Career Education Programs

 27% of people with less than an associate degree, including licenses and certificates, earn more than the average bachelor degree recipient.

 A person with a Career Education-related associate degree or credential will earn on average between $4,000 and $19,000 more a year than a person with a humanities associate degree.